-Teach your child how to ride a bicycle with these aids from Amazon
+Teach your child how to ride a bicycle with these aids found Online

 Getting your child to learn how to ride a bicycle can be quite challenging as we have discovered ourselves with our lastborn son, Guy.
 To get him on his training bike took a lot of promises and bribes if you will.
 Our main motivation was to get him to learn to enjoy cycling and therefore get the opportunity to go on a family ride at one point.
 When he finally agreed to try it out we had to try numerous ways to get him through it all.